On this page

 No permit is required to fossick within South Australia.
 However, you must obtain prior permission from landowners before entering their property.

 All minerals collected through fossicking are not to be sold or utilised for any commercial or industrial purpose.
 They may be collected for your own personal collection.

 All minerals are the property of the Crown in South Australia.

 Yes, a metal detector is acceptable as are a pick and shovel and a gold pan.
 No machinery operated by mechanical means is allowed.

 There are a number of historical fossicking sites within South Australia which are open to the public for fossicking.

 More information can be found in the information sheet M09 Gold deposits and fossicking areas in South Australia

 If you want to fossick on private property, you must obtain the landowner's permission before doing so.
 Details of land owners can be obtained from the Lands Titles office, phone +61 8 8226 3983.

 Each State and Territory within Australia has different rules and regulations in regards to fossicking.
 It is recommended that you contact the relevant State Government department.

-Yes, but only with prior approval of the holder of the respective claim, lease or licence.
-You can obtain details of holders by contacting the Mineral Tenements Branch on phone +61 8 8463 3103 and quoting the lease or claim number which is located on the posts marking the area of the lease or claim.
+You can obtain details of holders by contacting the Mineral Tenements Program on phone +61 8 8463 3103 and quoting the lease or claim number which is located on the posts marking the area of the lease or claim.